mousepawmedia/devdocs/network/source/tools/avtools.rst

 We use a carefully-selected collection of open source tools and applications for our audio/video production work at MousePaw Media.

-..
-WARNING:: These exact programs must be used for internal company work --
+..  warning:: These exact programs must be used for internal company work --
     no substitutions are permitted without written approval from the department lead.